scalan/scalan.github.io/idioms.md

 }
 ```

+Note, that graph is built from the deepest point in call stack.
+The symbol returned by `invoke` method is already added
+to the graph during execution of the method `invoke`.

 Above mentioned `InvokeRewriter` is used in Scalan by default so that method invocation is controlled by
 `isInvokeEnabled` method that can be overriden.
 The method `dot` is shown below